 We’re excited to introduce you to one of Apploi’s new hires — Danielle Lloyd, Head of Product.
 She lives in London and is a big believer in the power of meditation to help find some work/life balance.
-A team member had a chance to chat with Danielle by email this week to learn more about her and her role at the company.
+We had a chat with Danielle this week to learn more about her and her role at the company.

 Q: Danielle, congratulations on the new position at Apploi!
 Can you tell us a bit about your background?